 - When are student employees paid?
 Payroll Schedule

 - What is the hourly pay rate?
-Students get paid by the hour.
+All students get paid by the hour (stipends are NOT permitted).
 The amount they can be paid is determined usually by each individual department.
 Student pay rates can vary for a variety of reasons (department budgets, work load, assigned hours per week, etc.) but typically the average hourly pay rate is somewhere between $8.00 - $11.00.
 The legal minimum wage in Indiana is $7.25 per hour.

-- Yes.
-Please download this guide to see how to enter your student employees' hours for them.
-However we strongly encourage you as the supervisor to be sure your student employees are filling in their own timesheets.
+- However ,we strongly encourage you, as the supervisor, to be sure your student employees are filling in their own timesheets.

 Please review the required steps via our Guide for Hiring International Students.

 - International students can only work on campus jobs (not off campus) and cannot exceed 20 hours per week

-- International students must apply for a social security (SS) card OR already have a SS card to work on campus:
+- International students must apply for a social security (SS) card OR already have a SS card in order to start work on campus: